sanrou/fidelityWeighting/README.md

 in neurophysiological research.
 Fidelity: how well simulated source activity is replicated after forward then inverse modeling the source activity.
+The code can also be used to estimate how well your source modeling performs.

 ## Dependencies